 A popular destination for transfer students

 The University of Tampa is a medium-sized private university that provides a smooth transition for transfer students.
 Over 20% of UT’s incoming students each year are transfers.
-For the past five years, Phi Theta Kappa has named UT to the College Transfer Honor Roll, which identifies the top 60 universities that create dynamic pathways to support transfer students.
+For the past five years, Phi Theta Kappa has named the University on the College Transfer Honor Roll, which identifies the top 60 universities creating dynamic pathways to support transfer students.
 Additionally, UT provides robust transfer scholarships and need-based aid to qualified students.